…. As seen in the Italy Trip in April 2005 for Ken & Harriet Aitken ….. see the photos and details below.

 From Wikipedia, the free encyclopedia:

 Gladiators were usually recruited from criminals, slaves (especially captured fugitives), and prisoners of war.
-Criminals, having lost their citizen rights and slaves and prisoners of war having none, had no choice about becoming a gladiator, if they had the physical and emotional make-up necessary for the profession.
-Some free-born men, however, although they had not lost their citizen rights, voluntarily chose the profession and bound themselves body and soul to the owner of a gladiatorial troupe (lanista) by swearing an oath “to endure branding, chains, flogging or death by the sword” and to do whatever the master ordered (Petronius Sat.
+Criminals, having lost their civil rights and slaves and prisoners of war having none, had no choice about becoming a gladiator, if they had the physical and emotional make-up necessary for the profession.
+Some free-born men, however, although they had not lost their civil rights, voluntarily chose the profession and bound themselves body and soul to the owner of a gladiatorial troupe (lanista) by swearing an oath “to endure branding, chains, flogging or death by the sword” and to do whatever the master ordered (Petronius Sat.
 117.5).
 It has been estimated that by the end of the Republic, about half of the gladiators were volunteers (auctorati), who took on the status of a slave for an agreed-upon period of time.

 But why would a free man want to become a gladiator?
 When he took the gladiator’s oath, he agreed to be treated as a slave and suffered the ultimate social disgrace (infamia).
 Seneca describes the oath as “most shameful” (Ep.
 37.1-2).
 As unattractive as this may sound to us, there were advantages.
-The candidate’s life took on new meaning.
+The candidate’s life took on a new meaning.
 He became a member of a cohesive group that was known for its courage, good morale, and absolute fidelity to its master to the point of death.
-His life became a model of military discipline and through courageous behaviour he was also now capable of achieving honour similar to that enjoyed by Roman soldiers on the battlefield.
+His life became a model of military discipline and through courageous behavior, he was also now capable of achieving honour similar to that enjoyed by Roman soldiers on the battlefield.

 There were other advantages.
 For example, an aristocrat who had suffered a great financial setback in a lawsuit or who had squandered his inheritance would find it extremely difficult to make a living.
 After all, he had spent his life living on inherited wealth and was not used to working for a living.
 He could enter the army or become a school teacher, or take up a life of crime as a bandit.
 In comparison with these occupations, a career as a gladiator might seem more attractive.
 He would not fight more than 2 or 3 times a year and would have a chance at fame and wealth (with which they could buy their freedom), employing those military skills that were appropriate to the citizen-soldier.
 In the arena, the volunteer gladiator could indulge his fantasy of military glory and fame before an admiring crowd.
 As a gladiator, he could achieve the kind of public adulation that modern athletes enjoy today.